iherman/canonical_rdf/Readme.md

 > “The function _hashBag(·)_ computes hashes in a commutative and associative way over its inputs.”

-_This implementation uses a module 255 sum of the `Buffer` entries in the `node.js` representations of the hashes._
+_This implementation uses a modulo 255 sum of the `Buffer` entries in the `node.js` representations of the hashes._

 ### What is the precise comparison method of graphs?